Ryzen: Background

-Also of note is the release of AMD's Bulldozer microarchitecture in 2011, which despite being a clean sheet CPU design like Zen, had been designed and optimized for parallel computing above all else; parallel computing was in its infancy, leading to starkly inferior real-world performance in any workload that was not highly threaded.
-This caused it to be uncompetitive in primarily every area outside of raw multithread performance and its use in low power APUs with integrated Radeon graphics.
+Also of note is the release of AMD's Bulldozer microarchitecture in 2011, which, despite being a ground up CPU design like Zen, had been designed and optimized for parallel computing above all else, leading to starkly inferior real-world performance in any workload that was not highly multi-threaded, which was still the case for the vast majority at that time.
+This caused it to be woefully uncompetitive in essentially every area outside of raw multi-thread performance and its use in low power APUs with integrated Radeon graphics.
 Despite a die shrink and several revisions of the Bulldozer architecture, performance and power efficiency failed to catch up with Intel's competing products.
-Consequently, all of this forced AMD to abandon the entire high-end CPU market (including desktop, laptops, and server/enterprise) until Ryzen's release in 2017.
+Consequently, all of this forced AMD to completely abandon the entire high-end CPU market (including desktop, laptops, and server/enterprise) until Ryzen's release in 2017.

-Ryzen is the consumer-level implementation of the newer Zen microarchitecture, a complete redesign that marked the return of AMD to the high-end CPU market, offering a product stack able to compete with Intel at every level.
+Ryzen is the consumer-level implementation of the newer Zen microarchitecture, a complete redesign that marked the return of AMD to the high-end central processing unit (CPU) market, offering a product range capable of competing with Intel.
 Having more processing cores, Ryzen processors offer greater multi-threaded performance at the same price point relative to Intel's Core processors.
-The Zen architecture delivers more than 52% improvement in instructions per cycle (clock) over the prior-generation Bulldozer AMD core, without raising power use.
-The changes to instruction set also makes it binary-compatible with Intel's Broadwell, smoothing the transition for users.
+The Zen architecture delivers more than 52% improvement in instructions per cycle (clock) over the prior-generation Bulldozer AMD core, without raising electrical power use.
+The changes to the instruction set architecture also adds binary-code compatibility to AMD's CPU.

-Threadripper, which is geared for high performance desktops (HEDT), was not developed as part of a business plan or a specific roadmap; instead, a small enthusiast team inside AMD saw an opportunity that something could be developed between the Ryzen and Epyc CPU roadmaps that would put the crown of performance on AMD.
-After some progress was made in their spare time, the project was greenlit and put in an official roadmap by 2016.